potterHub/DJCO-feup/README.md

 ## engine

-* object generation improvement
+* object generation improvement (with time more objects are generated, dont allow object coliding with others)
-* becomes harder when the meters increase(faster more objects generated maybe

 ## aspect